OCA/project/project_category/README.rst

 =====

-* Go to **Project > Configuration > Project Type** and add some items in order to categorize projects as you want.
+* Go to **Project > Configuration > Project Type** and add some items in order to categorize projects and tasks as you want.
 * Go to Project Dashboard and edit any project and enter its type.
 * Now you can group projects by type.
+* This is the same for tasks.

 Bug Tracker
 ===========